Connect to FRED®, retrieve historical foreign exchange rates, and determine when the highest rate occurred.

 Test a univariate time series for a unit root.
 It uses wages data (1900-1970) in the manufacturing sector.
 The series is in the Nelson-Plosser data set.

-Apply seasonal filters to deseasonalize a time series (using a multiplicative decomposition).
+Apply both nonseasonal and seasonal differencing using lag operator polynomial objects.
 The time series is monthly international airline passenger counts from 1949 to 1960.

 Compute the unilateral credit value (valuation) adjustment (CVA) for a bank holding a portfolio of vanilla interest rate swaps with several counterparties.
 CVA is the expected loss on an